SummerGift/nand2everything/README.md

 ## Second Stage

-From now on, I plan using java to develop the following projects, first to develop the VM, next is a high-level language compiler targeting for VM code, and finally develop a operation system for the first stage computer.
+From now on, I plan to use java to develop the following projects, first to develop the VM, next is a high-level language compiler targeting VM code, and finally, develop an operating system for the first stage computer.

 ### [Project 7 VM Ⅰ: Stack Arithemetic](07)
 - [x] Stack Arithmetic
 - [x] Memory Access

-I start using Java to develop program since project7, add more fun and challenge to the jouney :) The project7 has been finished now, even the code writting with java is not so elegant，but it still open a new window for me, cool!
+I start using Java to develop a program for project7, add more fun and challenge to the journey :) The project7 has been finished now, even the code writing with java is not so elegant，but it still open a new window for me, cool!

 ### [Project 8 VM II: Program Control](08)

-This project is about design stack-based machanisms for handling nested subroutine calls of procedural or object-oriented languages.
+This project is about design stack-based mechanisms for handling nested subroutine calls of procedural or object-oriented languages.

 - [x] Program Flow
 - [x] Function Calls

-Now project 8 has been finished, it takes me a lot of effort to handle recursion call.
+Now project 8 has been finished, it takes me a lot of effort to handle the recursion call.
 The problem is about -1 is great than 0 or not.
-Human will think -1 is less than zero, but computer won't, computer uses complement to represent numbers, so it will think -1 is great than 0, so when the recursion meet -1, it will go on loop but not exit the recursion.
-So, this point shoud be noticed when implement VM translator.
+Human will think -1 is less than zero, but the computer won't, the computer uses complement to represent numbers, so it will think -1 is great than 0, so when the recursion meet -1, it will go on the loop but not exit the recursion.
+So, this point should be noticed when implementing VM translator.

-All right, let's go on next project.
+All right, let's go to the next project.

 ### [Project 9 High-Level Language](09)